 'The unforced words of the Descendants together bring peace.'

 So I knew.
 I knew what was necessary.
 I just had to unite you all.
-But how.
-How to look for six needles in a haystack of 7 billion needles?
+But how?
+How to look for six needles in a haystack of seven billion needles?
 And all needles the same.
 Some black, some white, some long, some short.
 But all the same.
 Bones wrapped in skin, with your thoughts.
 Always sharing with me your pain and joy and everything that doesn't matter.
 How could I find the six keys for the door?
 How could I not be your Incumbent any more?
-How could I join the predecessors in blessed release?
+How could I join the Predecessors in blessed release?

 And then a moment.
 A fault.
 A gap in the real.
 I found it eventually.
 I had been everywhere and seen everywhere, but then it revealed itself.
-A tiny shining crack in the iris of a boy who worked down a mine.
+A tiny, shining crack in the iris of a boy who worked down a mine.
 I let him work long hours.
 I let him get weak.
-Not so much to kill him – he was my treasure – but enough to make him tumble further down the mine one day.
-He got stuck and before I spared him and let him wriggle free, I looked at that beautiful green iris.
+Not so much to kill him—he was my treasure—but enough to make him tumble further down the mine one day.
+He got stuck, and before I spared him and let him wriggle free, I looked at that beautiful green iris.
 And I looked at the glimmering, different crack.
 And I saw it.

 I saw a place inside him.
 A room.
 A secret room.
 In this universe I had inherited from the sick Predecessors, I saw a secret room.
 And yes, I inhabited the room.
 And therein lay the knowledge I was looking for.
 The key to my release.
 The reason I can write you this letter.